paulgribble/psychometric/README.md

 * the slope at the 50th percentile
 * the acuity (the distance in x between the 25th and 75th percentile)

-The program also generates two output files:
+The program also generates three output files:

-* _modelparams
+* _params
-	* row 1 = b0, b1, bias, slope, x75, x25, x72-x25
+	* b0, b1, bias, slope, x75, x25, x72-x25
-	* rows 2 -> nboot are re-estimates based on nboot simulations of the experimental responses
+* _pred: p(x) for 50 x points across the range of input x
-* _modelpred: p(x) for 50 x points across the range of input x
+* _paramsdist: model param distribution for simulation of the responses based on MLE estimated psychophysical curve

 an example data file is exdata